rayman546/ff13-walkthrough-scraper/README.md

-# Final Fantasy XIII Walkthrough Scraper
+# Final Fantasy XIII Walkthrough Scraper (Fixed Version)

-This Python script scrapes the Final Fantasy XIII 100% walkthrough from GameFAQs and converts it to a markdown file.
+This is an improved version of the Python script that scrapes the Final Fantasy XIII 100% walkthrough from GameFAQs and converts it to a markdown file.

+## Fixes Made

+1. **Corrected Regex Patterns**: Fixed incorrectly escaped regex patterns in the parsing function
+2. **Improved Content Parsing**: Enhanced the parsing logic to better handle the structure of the walkthrough
+3. **Better Error Handling**: Maintained proper error handling while fixing the core issues

 ## Requirements